 We can shift from taking from our ecosystems to contributing and nurturing them.
 The reward could not be more vital: better growth, long-term prosperity, and enhanced wellbeing.

-Paul Dickinson is the founder and Executive Chairman of CDP, an independent non-profit organization that has pioneered the only global environmental disclosure system.
-Prior to CDP, Paul founded and built Rufus Leonard into a multi-million turnover corporate communications company.
+Paul Dickinson is the founder and also an Executive Chairman of CDP.
+CDP is an independent non-profit organization that has pioneered the sole global environmental disclosure system. before CDP, Paul founded and built Rufus Leonard into a multi-million turnover corporate communications company.

 He also helped develop the Environmental Law Foundation and Stonewall Lobby Group.
 Paul has authored numerous articles and books, including Beautiful Corporations (2000 Financial Times Prentice Hall).